mabuelmagdd/CloudDevOpsProject/README.md

 - Push Image to Docker Registry
 - Deploy on Minikube

-We also use a shared Jenkins library and Jenkins slave for efficient pipeline execution.
+We also use a shared Jenkins library for efficient pipeline execution.
 For detailed configuration, check the [Jenkins README](./Jenkins/README.md).

 ---